Sleep and Mold

 If you have found mold in one area of your bedroom, do a thorough sweep to ensure it’s not anywhere else in your home, as mold can spread easily.

 No, it is not safe to sleep in a bedroom with mold.
-Indoor mold of any exposure is worrisome, but mold in the bedroom is especially so, simply due to the number of hours you spend in your bedroom breathing it in while you sleep.
+An indoor mold of any exposure is worrisome, but mold in the bedroom is especially so, simply due to the number of hours you spend in your bedroom breathing it in while you sleep.

-  Beyond the immediate allergy symptoms, mold exposure often cause sleep issues, too.
+Beyond the immediate allergy symptoms, mold exposure often causes sleep issues, too.

 Several studies have documented a link between mold exposure and sleep problems among different age groups:

 - In otherwise healthy adults: A 1994 study of over 5,000 adults found that those who lived in damp housing were nearly three times more likely to report sleep problems than those in dry housing.
 They were also more likely to report poorer health overall, which increased according to the level of dampness in their home.

 - Similarly, a 2005 study of over 16,000 adults found that those who lived in damp homes were significantly more likely to report insomnia.